Qoo10 vendors, customers accept they will likely not get money back

 “If the court-appointed liquidators uncover that Qoo10’s officers’ mismanagement had caused Qoo10’s financial woes, then this may open up Qoo10’s officers to personal liability to all the creditors,” he said.

-This means that creditors could potentially go after the personal assets of Qoo10’s management, such as their bank savings, house or car.
+This means that liquidators could potentially go after the personal assets of Qoo10’s management, such as their bank savings, house or car.

 “It is therefore in the public interest for the liquidators to thoroughly investigate Qoo10’s books.”